containrrr/watchtower/docs/http-api-mode.md

       - 8080:8080
 ```

+By default, enabling this mode prevents periodic polls (i.e. what is specified using `--interval` or `--schedule`).
+To run periodic updates regardless, pass `--http-api-periodic-polls`.

 Notice that there is an environment variable named WATCHTOWER_HTTP_API_TOKEN.
 To prevent external services from accidentally triggering image updates, all of the requests have to contain a "Token" field, valued as the token defined in WATCHTOWER_HTTP_API_TOKEN, in their headers.
 In this case, there is a port bind to the host machine, allowing to request localhost:8080 to reach Watchtower.
 The following `curl` command would trigger an image update:

 ```bash